Children Entering the United States Unaccompanied: Section 3

 In addition, ORR must provide all transportation accommodations for Saravia hearings in accordance with its transportation policies and procedures (See Section 3.3.14 Transportation Services).

-ORR facilitates and funds health care for all unaccompanied alien children in its custody.
-ORR has developed its health care policies with the goals of ensuring the children’s physical and mental well-being and the safety of care providers, medical personnel and communities.
+ORR facilitates and funds health care for all unaccompanied children (UC) in its custody.
+ORR has developed its medical services policies with the goals of ensuring the children’s physical and mental well-being and the safety of care providers, medical personnel, and communities.
 Through its care providers and other health care professionals, ORR provides the following services:

-- Administration of prescribed medications and special diets
+- Administration of prescribed medications and special diets; and

-Care providers must deliver services in a standardized manner that is sensitive to the age, culture, native language, and needs of each unaccompanied alien child.
-Care providers also must meet State and local licensing and public health requirements.
+Care providers must deliver services in a standardized manner that is sensitive to the age, culture, native language, and needs of each UC.
+Care providers also must meet state and local licensing and public health requirements.

 Health care eligibility is effective on the first day that a child has been placed in the physical custody of ORR.
 Eligibility for ORR coverage ends on the day the child leaves ORR’s custody.